DS4200-S22/ic-07-MichLim/README.md

 1. Background material to support this assignment is provided below in the Resources section.

-1. You can find a reference for what your final webpage should look like and how it should behanve in the "reference" folder.
+1. You can find a reference for what your final webpage should look like and how it should behave in the "reference" folder.

 1. Create a GitHub Page for your repo and add the link to your GitHub Page above where you see `[insert your clickable hyperlink here]`.